 Solar battery monitors can be helpful if you constantly use the battery when it is charging.
 You can check the level of the charge of the battery.
 This will help you know when to stop using the battery to let it charge.

-An inverter vital when you are using appliances that use AC.
+An inverter is vital when you are using appliances that use AC.
 It converts DC into AC.
 What happens when your solar battery charge runs low?
 Do you still use an inverter?

 An inverter draws the required amount of charge from the solar battery.
-If you use the right size of the inverter, you will not have any issues with your battery.
+If you use the right side of the inverter, you will not have any issues with your battery.
 It reduces the Amps used while still protecting the solar battery from overheating.
 You can therefore use an inverter when the solar battery is charging.
 Provided you are using solar battery controllers.

 Can a solar panel overcharge a battery?